AlikornSause/Notes-on-QIN-F21-PRO/README.md

 Your device has been unlocked and can't be trusted Your device will boot in 5 seconds
 ```
+[NOTE: some googled devices seem to not show this message]

 You can change it to say something else.

 **The steps to change the text:**